Why Most Newsletters Don’t Work

 effective at what

 The problems solved by the credit union newsletter in this example include:

 Watch-the-books managers of enterprises that issue newsletters should measure and monitor:

 Review these metrics on a quarterly basis and compare each quarter for at least two years while issuing a newsletter that readers like.
 Use this review to adjust newsletter performance goals in tandem with updates to business performance goals.

 A good newsletter might not cause a spike in sales.
-It can prevent losing a client who is being wooed by competitors, though.
+It can prevent losing a client to wooing by competitors, though.
 It can also get clients to broaden the range of business they bring to the newsletter issuer (e.g. a mortgage renewal application after years of just chequing accounts).
 What business problems do you want to solve?
 Is it reasonable to expect a newsletter to help solve them?

 client relations success

 Newsletters shape market perception, first and foremost, and can help to maintain hundreds of business relationships with meaningful engagement.
 Those who accept this and apply it wisely can find great success with newsletters.
-Those who expect each issue to boost sales or to bring new customers are wise to consider other methods to achieve those objectives.
+Those who expect each issue to boost sales or to bring new customers ought to consider other methods to achieve those objectives.
 A newsletter regarded as good by its readers can improve business measurably over time as a tool of client relationship management.